Pedro-Beirao/mindcuber-python/README.md

 The motor of the arm should connect to the A Port.
 The motor of the platform should connect to the B Port.

+Save the file mindcuber-python.py in some place you can access easily.

 To run the program:
 ```
 $ python3 mindcuber-python CUBESTRING